csabapalfi/pagespeed-insights-scripts/README.md

 LANTERN_DEBUG=true npx lighthouse --save-assets <url>
 ```

 Use the Chrome Devtools Performance tab to open the traces.
 Subscribe to [lighthouse#5844](https://github.com/GoogleChrome/lighthouse/issues/5844) for future updates on this.

-You can also use the `pagespeed-score` cli in [local mode](#local-mode) that has builtin support for this and also ensures that your lighthouse setup is as close to PSI as possible:
+You can also use `pagespeed-score` in [local mode](#local-mode) that has builtin support for this and also ensures that your lighthouse setup is as close to PSI as possible:

 ```sh
 CHROME_PATH="/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary" \